 New technology, changes in the legal environment, and social factors can open up new markets that are in high demand but lack any providers.
-Keyword trends can be useful for identifying profitable market shifts, but make sure that you focus on issues that will remain relevant for at least two years.
+Keyword trends can help identify profitable market shifts, but make sure that you focus on issues that will remain relevant for at least two years.

 3. Be Mindful of Your Firm’s Limitations

-When a new partner or another major asset needs to pursue an opportunity, you should always acquire that asset first before putting money into marketing a service that you cannot provide.
+When a new partner or another major asset needs to pursue an opportunity, you should always acquire that asset before investing money into marketing a service you cannot provide.

 Most of all, it is crucial to establish your firm as a specialist in a specific area of law.
-If your firm is pursuing opportunities that go outside the primary scope of your expertise, you may lose focus on your main practice area.
-Therefore, be selective when choosing opportunities.
+If your firm is pursuing opportunities outside the primary scope of your expertise, you may lose focus on your primary practice area.
+Therefore, be selective when choosing options.

 4. Look to the Future

-Inevitable future trends are often foreseeable by people who conduct serious analysis.
+Inevitable future trends are often foreseeable by people who conduct serious analyses.
 Even industry leaders often lack this knowledge.
-Consequently, when marketing a law firm, there can be huge marketing opportunities in creating a base of marketing assets on a particular issue that will become important in the future.
+Consequently, when marketing a law firm, there can be substantial marketing opportunities in creating a base of marketing assets on a particular issue that will become important in the future.

 Regularly Review Your Law Firm Marketing Plan

-Once you have created a strategy, you should draft a formal document detailing the concrete actions that you will take.
-As time goes on, you should review your plan on a regular basis to adapt to changes in the marketplace.
-By keeping your plan flexible, your firm will be able to adapt faster to gain maximum advantage from new opportunities.
+Once you have created a strategy, you should draft a formal document detailing the concrete actions you will take.
+As time goes on, you should review your plan regularly to adapt to changes in the marketplace.
+By keeping your project flexible, your firm can adapt faster to gain maximum advantage from new opportunities.